mencl/jiowa-codegen/README.md

 ![](http://www.jiowa.de/_Media/folie-04_med.png)

-Templates are simple text files which can be enriched with template notation elements in order to work with parameters.
+Templates are simple text files which can be enriched with [template notation elements](http://de.slideshare.net/Robert_Mencl/jiowa-code-generator-framework/25) in order to work with placeholders.

 ![](http://www.jiowa.de/_Media/folie-05_med.png)

-There are only two basic structures for parameters: variables and subtemplates.
+There are only two basic structures for placeholders: variables and subtemplates.
 In the example letter, inline subtemplates are used, a special case of subtemplates.
 The red template notation elements are symbols only.
 There are no special keywords.
 The green identifiers can be chosen arbitrarily by the user.

 ![](http://www.jiowa.de/_Media/folie-06_med.png)